ReCoWind

 Power converters are among the most frequently failing components of wind turbines and are thus associated with high costs and long downtimes.
 A better understanding of the causes of their failure is vital in the race to develop effective protective measures and thus improve the profitability of turbine operation.

-At the same time, comprehensive failure and operating data is evaluated and field measurements are carried out, e.g. in the wind farm Nordsee One with its 54 6 MW turbines.
-The findings will ultimately be used to derive recommendations with respect to design, instrumentation, operation and maintenance, which will be made available to the industry.
+On the basis of experimental investigations, damage models and models for calculation of the remaining service life have been developed.
+At the same time, comprehensive failure and operating data have been evaluated and field measurements have been carried out, e.g. in the wind farm Nordsee One with its 54 6 MW turbines.
+The findings have been used to derive recommendations with respect to design, instrumentation, testing as well as operations and maintenance.